Educational Leadership 10-year review

 The Educational Leadership Faculty Stream 10-year review project (EL@10), started in 2023, aimed to evaluate the impact of the introduction of this stream, identifying and highlighting successes over this period and highlighting future opportunities to support UBC's strategic goals.

-The study, led by Dr. Simon Bates, was co-authored by Debbie Hart, Antonia Tykei and Glory Apantaku.
+The study, led by Dr. Simon Bates, was co-authored by Glory Apantaku, Debbie Hart and Antonia Tykei.

 Dr. James Charbonneau, Associate Professor of Teaching in the Department of Physics and Astronomy, in a Science One Classroom, speaking with two students.